MMNetworks/myproxy/README.md

 Configuration is stored in a YAML file and can be supplied with a -c argument

 logging: &nbsp; setting for proxy logging.
 Default stdout and info level
-pac: &nbsp; setting for pac file.
+pac: &ensp; setting for pac file.
 Reading from URL or FILE.
 Supports a proxy of PAC file is behind a proxy
 proxy: &nbsp; settings fro upstream proxy.
 List of supported authentication methods in order of preference
-       &nbsp; LocalBasicUser and LocalBasicHash is used to authenticate to this proxy.
+       &emsp; LocalBasicUser and LocalBasicHash is used to authenticate to this proxy.
 Hash is created by createPwHash

 ## YAML File format